-The author did not have any possibility to check if GTK+-enabled version works on MacOS due to the lack of hardware when the GTK+ support was added, but since gtk+2-dev and gtk+2-shlib are available at fink, it is worth trying.
-Please remember again, that you will need pkgconfig (also available from fink), in order for the installation script to find your GTK+ includes.
+I have not yet checked if the GTK+-enabled version works on MacOS, but since gtk+2-dev and gtk+2-shlib are available at fink, it is worth trying.
+Please note that you will need pkgconfig (also available from fink) in order for the installation script to find your GTK+ includes.